Fundamentals

 }

-Note that the call to SendPackMsg()
+Note that the call to SendPackMsg() contains the

-, not MSGFLAG_FLUSH
+flag MSGFLAG_VITAL, not MSGFLAG_FLUSH so

 they are just added to the queue rather than being sent right

 away.
-Directly after OnClientConnected()
+Directly after OnClientConnected() is

-called, SendConnectionReady()
+called, SendConnectionReady() gets called.

 GameServer()->OnClientConnected(ClientID, ConnectAsSpec);